 Books sent out for review.
 If you are unable to meet the deadline please either (1) advise us that we should expect the review for a later deadline or (2) return the book to us, with a brief note of explanation, for reassignment.
 A book marked “U” (unsolicited) may or may not need to be reviewed.
 Please advise us as to your decision, even if you deem the book unsuitable for comment.

 Submitting reviews.
-Please submit your review electronically, preferably in the form of a fully formatted e-mail attachment directed to the book review editor, Marla Johnson (firstname.lastname@example.org).
+Please submit your review electronically, preferably in the form of a fully formatted e-mail attachment directed to the book review editor, Rob Vollmar ([email protected]).
 If possible, please use MS Word when typing your review.

 Format.
 Below is an example of a WLT review heading:

 1. Order of data: Author.
 Title (underline).
 Editor/translator/compiler/illustrator.
 Place of publication (both city and state or country, as appropriate).
 Publisher (and distributor, as appropriate).
 Year.
-ISBN (Do not use hyphens in ISBN; use a period after each item, except the last.
-We no longer include the number of pages or the price in our headings.)
+Pages.

-2. Double-space the heading and the entire text of the review.
+2. Double-space the heading and the entire text of the review, but do not insert extra letter spaces between sentences.

 Tearsheets.
-Upon publication of your review(s) in WLT, you will receive a PDF tearsheet of the review via e-mail attachment.
-Unfortunately, we cannot send galley proofs of reviews or complimentary copies of complete issues to reviewers.
+Upon publication of your review(s) in WLT, you will receive a PDF tearsheet of the review via e-mail attachment as well as a link to the review on our website.

 Change of address.
 Please keep in touch even when traveling, and let us know of all changes of address of one month or longer.
 Thank you for your help and collaboration.